Khubaib2002/Adventure-Drivers/README.md

-# Adventure-Drivers
+# Adventure Drivers
-It is a 2d car racing game made in Python using tkinter gui library.
-Included are all the assets and python code to run the game.
+## Adventure Drivers is a 2d car racing game made using the tkinter gui library of Python.
+Included in the repo are all the assets and code for the game.